Joelius300/dviz_hslu/REPORT.md

 ### Plotly

 Plotly is a powerful charting library for creating interactive visualizations using JavaScript.
-Thanks to its good Python bindings and great integration into Streamlit, it was a high contender from the beginning.
+Thanks to its good Python bindings and great integration into Streamlit, it was a strong contender from the beginning.
 With its interactivity it beat out the known framework Matplotlib, and with its popularity and appearance in the module it beat out other options like Altair, Vega-lite and Bokeh.